IBM/universal-connectors/filter-plugin/logstash-filter-mysql-percona-guardium/README.md

    In addition, events are configured with the add_locale, add_host_metadata, and add_tags processors (to add an "hdfs" tag).

-3. To learn more about Filebeat processors [here](https://www.elastic.co/guide/en/beats/filebeat/current/filtering-and-enhancing-data.html#using-processors).
+3. To learn more about Filebeat processors, click [here](https://www.elastic.co/guide/en/beats/filebeat/current/filtering-and-enhancing-data.html#using-processors).

 ## Configuring the MySQL filters in Guardium Data Protection (GDP)